 My son’s first birthday has been full of opportunities to reflect and reminisce about where we were from pre-pregnancy to the present.
-That reflection, as well as sharing stories with other moms and pregnant friends, has led me these takeaways from year one.
+That reflection and sharing stories with other moms and pregnant friends have led me to these takeaways from year one.

-My birth plan was to deliver naturally without pain medication, with no restrictions on my movement or food/beverage intake, using the tub in my hospital’s birthing center for labor.
-Well, my son decided that my womb was just too hospitable, and needed to be induced 10 days after my due date.
+My birth plan was to deliver naturally without pain medication, with no restrictions on my movement or food and beverage intake, using the tub in my hospital’s birthing center for labor.
+My son decided that my womb was just too hospitable and needed to be induced ten days after my due date.
 Bye-bye birthing center, hello labor and delivery.

-Once I got the pitocin, I was restricted to the two feet around the hospital bed that I could extend the monitor wires, and could only have clear liquids.
-No walking down the hallways, no laboring in the tub, heck, no using the toilet.
+Once I got the Pitocin, I was restricted to the two feet around the hospital bed to extend the monitor wires and only have clear liquids.
+There was no walking down the hallways, no laboring in the tub, heck, and no using the toilet.
 After 12 hours, I got an epidural.

-While things didn’t go according to any plan we had discussed, the experience of birth taught me that you just have to adjust on the fly.
-Learning to breastfeed, returning to work, pumping, sleep training and so much more have all taught me the importance of adaptability.
+While things didn’t go according to any plan we had discussed, the experience of birth taught me that you have to adjust on the fly.
+Learning to breastfeed, returning to work, pumping, sleep training, and so much more have all taught me the importance of adaptability.

-I’m not advocating for or against an epidural, but rather to listen to your body and don’t force yourself to endure more pain or stress than necessary.
+I’m not advocating for or against an epidural, but instead listening to your body and not forcing yourself to endure more pain or stress than necessary.

 I also struggled with breastfeeding for the first few days.
-In the hospital, I spoke with a lactation consultant, but none of the advice was making it into my sleep-addled brain.
+I spoke with a lactation consultant in the hospital, but none of the advice was making it into my sleep-addled brain.
 We were having a ton of trouble, and I needed to reach out for professional help sooner than I did.
-I should have asked for a consult when my husband was with me, to increase the chances that the advice would stick.
-I was afraid of being too needy, or “annoying” someone with these questions.
+I should have asked for a consult when my husband was with me to increase the chances that the advice would stick.
+I was afraid of being too needy or “annoying” someone with these questions.

 If you need help, ask for it!
-You are not an inconvenience, especially to the people who are being paid to assist you.
+You are not an inconvenience, especially to the people paid to assist you.

-The people in your life (especially those who are parents themselves) have an idea of your struggle, and want to help you.
+The people in your life (especially parents themselves) have an idea of your struggle and want to help you.
 Let them.

 Prioritizing self-care has never come easy to me.
-I would always push off the investments into my physical and mental well-being if given an out.
+If given an out, I would always push off the investments into my physical and mental well-being.
 But I found that in pregnancy and beyond, I have felt the NEED to care for myself.

-Whether it’s a long walk with the baby, or going to the salon for a haircut, it’s important to find the time, short as it may be, to make sure you aren’t neglecting your own well-being for the perceived sake of your family.
+Whether it’s a long walk with the baby or going to the salon for a haircut, it’s important to find the time, short as it may be, to make sure you aren’t neglecting your well-being for the perceived sake of your family.

 My husband and I were in a long-distance relationship for years before we were married.
 In that time, we heavily relied on strong communication skills to carry us through to our next in-person visit.
-Those skills weren’t really needed again until the end of my pregnancy, and have really come in handy since our son was born.
+Those skills weren’t needed again until the end of my pregnancy and have come in handy since our son was born.